SosoLeJovial/SosoLeJovial/README.md

 # 💫 About Me:
-I'm a french developper who loves discover and learn new things
+I'm a french developper who loves to discover and learn new things !

 ## 🌐 Socials: